SVGoogle/Text-Mining-News-Articles/README.md

 ## 1. Implementing Naive Bayes Classifier for Text Classification from Scratch

 The classifier is implemented as a Python class object called **TextNaiveBayes**, see the file [textnb.py](./textnb.py).
-If you download the file [textnb.py](./textnb.py) in your code, you can
+If you download the file [textnb.py](./textnb.py) in your code folder, you can import import it:

     from textnb import TextNaiveBayes

 The TextNaiveBayes class has the following text processing pipeline: